1.1 Who should read this practice note?

 - disciplinary action

-- an intervention, which is likely to prove costly to you, and
+- an intervention, which is likely to prove costly to you, both financially and reputationally

 It is important that you inform the relevant authorities and deal with all relevant client matters.
 It is equally important that you do not continue to provide services to clients once your firm ceases or is sold (unless it is through another regulated entity).

 You must inform clients if you are closing your practice.
-You should try to give your clients enough notice so that they can instruct another firm.
-If this is not possible you may consider arranging for another SRA regulated firm to take on any remaining clients.
-However, you should ensure that clients are aware that they are free to instruct any firm.
-You may wish to set a deadline for the client to contact you about their decision so that you can transfer the files to the nominated firm.
+You should try to give your clients enough notice so that they can instruct another firm, and should ensure that clients are aware that they are free to instruct any firm.
+If you hold client money, you will need the client's informed consent to transfer the money.

 You should identify any work in progress or retainers that have not been closed.
 After the firm has closed, you should be careful not to practise or be held out as practising through the firm when tying up loose ends for clients.
 If you do practise once your PII has expired, this work will not be covered by your run-off cover.

-You must inform clients of the change in ownership before it occurs to ensure you comply with the principles of:
+You must inform clients of the change in ownership before it occurs to ensure you comply with the following principles of the SRA Code:

-- acting in your clients' best interests (principle 4), and
+- acting in your clients' best interests (principle 4)

 - providing them with a proper standard of service (principle 5)

-You should provide clients with information to allow them to make an informed choice about whether they continue to instruct the 'new firm' eg the firm once it has changed ownership.
+You should provide clients with information to allow them to make an informed choice about whether they continue to instruct the 'new firm' (ie the firm once it has changed ownership).

 You must inform the SRA of your intention for the firm to cease practising and consider the outcomes in chapter 10 on 'You and your regulator' of the SRA Code, particularly outcome (10.13):